Skip to Content

 • Ground Cinnamon: If you love warmly-spiced treats, consider adding 2 teaspoons of ground cinnamon

 • Lemon Zest: Looking for a lemon blueberry adventure?
-Add 1 tablespoon of lemon zest to add lemon flavor to the scones.
+Add 1 tablespoon of lemon zest and 1 tablespoon of lemon juice to add lemon flavor to the scones.

 • Chocolate Chips: The combination of chocolate chips and blueberries is always a win!
 Consider adding ½ to ⅔ cup of chocolate chips.